 - Coal & Cotton 44 Leigh Road Boothstown M28 1LR (0161) 790 0944

 Irlam Conservative Club started selling Joseph Holt Bitter in summer 2015.

 152a Liverpool Road

 This micropub is the 2020 local CAMRA branch pub and cider pub of the year.
 One room and no bar, the beers are brought to you by the proprietor from a separate air chilled room.
 The lack of TV, jukebox or other electronic entertainment ensure that conversation is king.
-This pub is cash only and may close early if quiet.
+This pub may close early if quiet.
 One handpull and two beers on gravity, three ciders or perries.
 There is a yard to the rear for outside drinking.

 - Cadishead Conservative Club Grange Place Cadishead M44 5UN (0161) 775 2433